jarvislueng/gitskill/README.md

 # gitskill
 Creating a new branch is quick. create by Jarvis
-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND simple2.